coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-4-hour-workweek.md

 ## Why to begin with end in mind: A cautionary tale

 - Creating demand is hard.
 Filling demand is much easier.
 Don’t create a product, then seek someone to sell it to.
-Find a market—define your customers — then find or develop a product for them.
+Find a market — define your customers — then find or develop a product for them.
 - It is said that if everyone is your customer, then no one is your customer.
 - The main benefit of your product should be explainable in one sentence or phrase.
 How is it different and why should I buy it?
 ONE sentence or phrase, folks.
 Apple did an excellent job of this with the iPod.
 Instead of using the usual industry jargon with GB, bandwidth, and so forth, they simply said, “1,000 songs in your pocket.”
 Done deal.
 Keep it simple and do not move ahead with a product until you can do this without confusing people.